nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 1. Delete a NOK from a participant

-   1. Prerequisite: At least 1 participant and this participant has at least 1 NOK.
+   1. Prerequisite: At least 1 participant in the participant list, and the first participant has at least 1 NOK.

    2. Test case: `deleteNok 1 1`<br>
       Expected: First NOK of first participant removed.
 Details of action shown in the status message.